Events and News

 Read Jean Boyle’s Other lives obituary published in The Guardian on 10th February 2021.

-Minds Turn to India
+Minds and feet return to India

 Shy to be photographed and shuftied to the front by his camera-less father, who asked us to take the photograph, the boy in the purple waistcoat appeared less comfortable than the girls.
 The shiny Elvis trousers and waistcoat selected to be grown in to, the big green hair decoration and yellow flip-flops were radiant against the backdrop of the Jaganmohan garden fountain.